biffbash/HIPXX/0000-template.md

 - Tracking Issue: <!-- leave this empty; maintainer will create a discussion issue -->

 # Summary
-[summary]: This HIP will improve the currently very limited custom antenna options when asserting a device, it will increase the PoC limit distance to 150km and provide support for legal pre-amps and repeaters, enabling many users to witness Lora signals more effectively.
+[summary]: This HIP will provide Fixed time interval PoC (3 times a day) and remove randomness to provide a more transparent and consistent PoC additonaly to also improve the currently very limited custom antenna options when asserting a device, it will increase the PoC limit distance to 150km and provide support for legal pre-amps and repeaters, enabling many users to witness Lora signals more effectively.

 # Motivation
+[motivation]: Randomness should not be a factor in rewarding the coverage you provide since the coverage your providing is not random and should be consistent as well, this will enable transparency if your hotspot beacon fails at the designated time there should be a network failure report as to why and what stage it failed.

-[motivation]: Helium network is sent via RF and your antenna setup should be as simple as a omni or as advanced as your are allowed in your region.
+Helium network is sent via RF and your antenna setup should be as simple as a omni or as advanced as your are allowed in your region.
 The current custom antenna selection leaves alot to be desired,  at the moment we only have one value for receive and gain together and a value for height.
 This HIP aims to tackle such issues as :